 Latrobe Magnesium Limited ( LMG ) is moving towards building a Magnesium Plant in Victoria’s Latrobe Valley.
 LMG is investigating using a hydromet process combined with the thermal reduction process.

 The plant will use a world first patented extraction process of combined hydromet / thermal reduction to extract the metal.
 The company intends to harvest magnesium metal from industrial fly ash which is currently a waste product of brown coal power generation.
-A pre-feasibility study and an adjustment study have been successfully completed and a feasibility study has begun and will be completed in June 2019.
-Construction of the plant is expected to begin in December 2019, with initial production due a year later.
+A feasibility study has been completed in August 2019.
+Construction of the plant is expected to begin in February 2020, with initial production due 18 months later.

 The production facility will be located at the heart of Victoria’s coal power generation precinct providing direct and constant access to feedstock.
 The magnesium plant’s prime location in combination with LMG’s breakthrough technology and efficient materials handling will enable LMG to operate at globally competitive costs.